cloudmindsab/TDS-ION-V3/README.md

 Resellers with interest of using our api's to do Lifecycle management of products, can use my set of code to get started.

-In the first release, powershell will be released first, then I will release Python examples as well
+In this first release, powershell will be released first, then I will release Python examples as well

 ## Get started